Supernova (2020 film)

 Supernova is a 2020 British romantic drama film written and directed by Harry Macqueen.
 The film stars Colin Firth and Stanley Tucci.

 Supernova had its world premiere at the 68th San Sebastián International Film Festival on 22 September 2020 and was released in the United States on 29 January 2021, by Bleecker Street, and in the United Kingdom on 25 June 2021, by StudioCanal.
+A play based on the film, is expected to premiere at Pitlochry Festival Theatre in 2027.